jnathalieng/Ng_JustineNathalie_WebDevMidterms/README.md

 ## Squeezeit Webpage (Homepage, and Character Page)
-This project features a responsive, grid-based website designed for the Squeezit brand, including both a homepage and a character page.
-It includes a custom set of six branded, scalable SVG icons—each representing a unique character flavor—originally created in Adobe Illustrator.
-The layout is built with a responsive grid system to ensure optimal viewing across all screen sizes.
+SqueezeIt Website Project (Homepage & Character Page) This project showcases a fully responsive, grid-based website developed for the SqueezeIt brand.
+It includes two completed HTML5 pages: a Homepage and a Character Page, both built using semantic HTML tags and a responsive CSS Grid layout.
+The site is designed to scale and adapt across all screen sizes, ensuring an optimal user experience on mobile, tablet, and desktop devices.

-## Character Icons
+The character page features six original, scalable SVG icons—each representing a unique juice-themed character—created in Adobe Illustrator and styled with CSS animations.

+Featured Characters
-Berry Bop – a strawberry-banana flavored character Grippy Gloop – grape flavor with a gooey personality Tiki Tango – tropical pineapple mango combo
+Berry Bop – A sweet strawberry-banana blend with playful vibes

+Grippy Gloop – A gooey grape-flavored character full of personality

+Tiki Tango – A tropical pineapple-mango mix with energetic flair

-Sunny Peel – bright and citrusy orange
+Sunny Peel – A bright, citrusy orange character full of sunshine

-Mysti Swirl – four-seasons flavor with a magical swirl Apple Dabble – sweet and classic apple design
+Mysti Swirl – A magical four-seasons swirl with dreamy flavor

+Apple Dabble – A classic, cheerful apple-inspired design

 ## Installation
-No Installation required.
+No installation required.
-Download Zip File and Extract
+Download the ZIP file and extract its contents.

 ## Usage
-Open index.html in your browser.
-Scroll down and Browse the Meet the characters Page.
+Open index.html in any modern web browser.
-Hover over each character to see some animations.
+Scroll through the homepage to view the layout and animations.
+Explore the "Meet the Characters" section for interactive hover effects.

 ## Contributing